 Another immune system disruptor is a lack of sleep.
 Just because you can pull all-nighters studying or party till the sun comes up doesn’t mean that you should.
 Getting adequate rest will help you feel and look your best, and leave your brain better prepared to handle any challenge your profs may throw your way.

 Even if you follow all of the best practices, eat healthy foods for every meal and clock a regular eight hours every night, living in a tight space with roommates and sharing a communal bathroom may still cause you to get sick.
 So what do you do then?

 Most will just head to the campus health center, but this can sometimes mean long wait times and exposure to more germs.
 Others opt for a nearby urgent care clinic, but again there’s a waiting room to deal with, and that’s probably the last thing you want to deal with when you’re already feeling poorly.
 Wouldn’t it be great if you could just get medical care delivered like pizza?
 Good news: you can.

-DispatchHealth’s team of ER-trained medical staff will come to your dorm room, off-campus housing or even the public library.
-And since they accept most private insurance, there’s no need to buy in to expensive campus health plans if you’re still on Mom or Dad’s medical coverage.
+DispatchHealth’s team of medical professionals will come to your dorm room, off-campus housing or even the public library.
+And since they accept most insurance, there’s no need to buy in to expensive campus health plans if you’re still on Mom or Dad’s medical coverage.